Anirudh123nasty/ARTri3/AEcreatetask.md

 ![image](https://user-images.githubusercontent.com/89223726/162528720-7dabb0f6-54d0-4ee9-9443-e16415c1d319.png)
 [Commit with code comments](https://github.com/NastyAwakened/NastyAwakened/commit/bc64c68f0ed0725f3601349c8d502f5b0df34c9f)

-The final triangle value is displayed as a result of the second function being called.
 ## Design Ideas and Usage
 * our main idea was to create a unique math page that the user couldn't find on a standard calculator
 * in general, our design idea is to have multiple lines and buttons on the page, with the results being displayed right to the submit button